-France, one of the biggest and most visited European countries, has a huge expat community and a strong economy.
+France, one of the biggest and most visited European countries.
+France has a huge expat community and a strong economy.
 In 2021 economic revival is expected, a year on from the COVID-19 crisis, with anticipated growth of 5.3%; this includes an expected surge in digital remittances.
 Historically, France is a popular destination for money transfers: whether you are sending money to your family, friends or repatriating your income, we believe customers deserve to secure a transfer solution best suited to their needs.

 When considering how to send money France from Canada there are some key aspects of the transfer to consider.